AxtonGrams/terraform-provider-wiz/docs/resources/report_graph_query.md

 ### Required

 - `name` (String) Name of the Report.
-- `project_id` (String) The ID of the project that this report belongs to.
 - `query` (String) The query that the report will run.
 Required by the GRAPH_QUERY report type.

 ### Optional

+- `project_id` (String) The ID of the project that this report belongs to (changing this requires re-creatting the report).
+    - Defaults to `*`.
 - `run_interval_hours` (Number) Run interval for scheduled reports (in hours).
 - `run_starts_at` (String) String representing the time and date when the scheduling should start (required when run_interval_hours is set).
-Must be in the following format: 2006-01-02 15:04:05 +0000 UTC
+Must be in the following format: 2006-01-02 15:04:05 +0000 UTC.
+Also, Wiz will always round this down by the hour.

 ### Read-Only